Congress rolls out $1.7 trillion spending deal in race to Friday deadline - NewsBreak

 The package does include billions in community project funding , or earmarks, requested by Democrats and Republicans in both chambers.

-The post Congress rolls out $1.7 trillion spending deal in race to Friday deadline appeared first on Tennessee Lookout .
+The post Congress rolls out $1.7 trillion spending deal in race to Friday deadline appeared first on Ohio Capital Journal .